Header image

 More Effective Measurement

 In order to evaluate CTV in comparison to KPIs such as VCR, digital marketers are increasingly resorting to more complex methodologies.
-Brands can evaluate the efficacy of their media tactic by using more sophisticated CTV measurements capabilities, such as attribution against onsite page visits or actions and external Third-Party solutions like foot traffic or brand lift.
+Brands can determine the efficacy of their media tactic by using more sophisticated CTV measurement capabilities, such as attribution against onsite page visits or actions and external Third-Party solutions like foot traffic or brand lift.

 CTV Vs OTT: Comparing the Differences